COUNTRIES

 Ques.
 Do we need NEET to study Nursing in the UK?

 Ques.
-How much do you earn on average after completing Nursing in the UK?
+How much do you earn after completing Nursing in the UK?

 Ques.
-What are the acceptable English exams to Nursing in the UK?
+What English exams are accepted for Nursing in the UK?

 Ques.
-Which are the key Nursing intakes in UK?
+What are the major intake periods for Nursing in the UK?